What to study in Spain?

 Would you like to study in Spain?
 We provide you with several degree search tools to help you choose:

 - The RUCT (Register of Universities, Educational Centres and Qualifications) is an administrative register of the Ministry of Education and Vocational Training, designed as an information tool that is continuously updated.

 - The QEDU (Spanish initials for 'What and Where to Study at University') is the application created by the Ministry of Education and Vocational Training with data taken from the Register of Universities, Centres and Qualifications and from the Integrated University Information System.

 - Spanish universities offer a total of over 800 programmes taught fully or partially in English (English Taught Programmes).
-Go to the search tool for bachelor's degrees in English or for postgraduate degrees in English
+Go to the search tool for bachelor's degrees in English or for Master degrees in English

 Scholarships, grants, subsidies and awards